nickramos12/cyber-journey/README.md

 ## How I Use AI

-AI helps me speed up learning, clarify concepts, and explore topics deeper.
+AI helps me speed up learning, clarify concepts, and perform basic grammar checks (for speed, yes I could do it myself).
+None of my documents or files are AI generated, feel free to check my daily commits.
-I don't use it to bypass skills—just to understand things better and ask better questions.